Last updated on February 28th, 2022 at 01:19 pm

 Opening times: 7:00 – 17:00

 The perfect place to ease into Vietnamese cuisine, Chopsticks is a more western geared restaurant.
-It is also great if you are looking for a place with ambiance and clean bathroom since it’s beautifully decorated with friendly staff.
+It is also great if you are looking for a place with a nice ambiance and clean bathroom since it’s beautifully decorated with friendly staff.
 I had my first Bun Cha here, and though it’s not as nice as the other two places, their rice-paper spring rolls are fantastic!

 Address: 15 Đào Duy Từ, Hàng Buồm, Hoàn Kiếm, Hà Nội 100000越南